 The easiest option for connecting your PlayStation 4 or 5 to a VPN, at least in terms of setup, is to install the VPN on your router.
 Doing this has the added benefit of providing VPN coverage for all your devices.

-You should know that every setup will be a little different depending on the specific router you use and the specific VPN you choose.
-Here’s the general version of how to do it, though.
+Keep in mind that every setup will be slightly different depending on the specific router you use and the specific VPN you choose.
+Here’s the general process that works for most routers and VPN providers.

 Connecting Through a Router